 What Can You See at the Limahuli Garden?

 The Limahuli Valley has had people living there for more than 1,500 years.
-The valley is still intact with a cool archaeological complex, native forest, and beautiful stream.
-They also have people living there who are descendants of the original people of the valley.
+The valley is still intact, with a cool archaeological complex, native forest, and a beautiful stream.
+They also have people living there who are descendants of the original people of the Limahuli Valley.

 Honest Limahuli Garden Review

-We booked a self-guided tour of Limahuli Garden during the summer in 2021 when the road through Hanalei was only open during specific hours due to a mud slide.
+We booked a self-guided tour of Limahuli Garden during the summer of 2021 when the road through Hanalei was only open during specific hours due to a mudslide.
 That really threw off our schedule because we had to cross through Princeville earlier than we originally thought.